What Is Photomontage - The Definition and History

 If you take, for example, a writer and artist associated with Dada in Berlin, Johannes Baader, with his collage on a book page with ink inscription from 1920, as one of the movement’s most famous photomontage art pieces, you will clearly see the physical change the artist made with a picture, in order to form idealized photo-imagery.
 Having in mind that Dadaists actually used scissors and glue to cut and paste photographs, as well as integrated written texts over the printed collages, there was no doubt that the original photographs were manipulated and altered.
 But, when it comes to digital techniques, they are far more sophisticated, and furthermore – much harder to catch.

-Today, ‘the culture that we live in has become such a sort of cut-and-paste culture’, as it was described by Daniel Herrmann, a curator at the Whitechapel gallery in London.
-It is true, we are overwhelmed with an amount of information we receive and share every minute of every day.
+Today, ‘the culture that we live in has become such a sort of cut-and-paste culture’, as it was described by Daniel Herrmann, a curator at the Whitechapel Gallery in London.
+It is true, we are overwhelmed with the amount of information we receive and share every minute of every day.
 ‘Collage has become a representative for that state of cultural production.
 It offers an alternative to an ever-shifting, ever-fluid image world and reminds people of tactility, texture, and the reality of the world we live in’, Daniel Herrmann pointed out.
 On the other hand, Laura Hoptman, a curator in the department of painting and sculpture at the Museum of Modern Art in New York, says that the collage can also be characterized as a way of how to ‘experience information simultaneously’.
 There is a ‘horizontal cloud of information’, as Laura Hoptman calls it, referring to mixed data that we all operate with through our lives.

 A Cocktail Master, but not a Bartender

-A contemporary Spanish artist Antonio Mora, with a background in design industry working as an art director, sees his own art as vertical solutions.
+A contemporary Spanish artist Antonio Mora, with a background in the design industry working as an art director, sees his own art as vertical solutions.
 He is calling himself a cocktail master, but not to be mistaken for a bartender.
 He is making cocktails out of pictures by using pictures found in blogs, online magazines, and everywhere around the digital sphere, and then fusing them together.
 His hybrid beings became an epic example of an original way of how to use a photomontage and photo manipulation to make pure art out of the mixture.

 Imagery with the ‘Wow’ Effect

 Another true master of photo manipulation is Thomas Barbey, a Swiss artist based in the United States.
 Long before Photoshop was there, he was taking pictures from every corner of Eart he had visited.
 Today, he still isn’t using digital photo editors to montage photographs.
 He is ‘making his magic’ in the dark room.
 And what does he do?
 He is creating such surrealistic photomontages that the most tech-savvy creative industry people would envy his skills.
 Some of the famous imagery of this artist include skiing on a table, underwater couple, zebra piano, Venice canal within a church, and much, much more.
 He is only working in black and white, and he is creating unique photo manipulations solely as a purpose of doing fine art.
 His work has been exhibited in many museums around the world, and art collectors are literary fighting over his artworks they want to possess.
 Currently, his photomontages are in the private collections of more than 20 art collectors out there.
-Thomas Barbey intrigue art lovers because he doesn’t make an ordinary collage.
+Thomas Barbey intrigues art lovers because he doesn’t make an ordinary collage.
 He is actually mixing several negatives, some of them decades older than others.
 The ultimate goal is to make a picture that will honestly astonish the viewer.
 As the artist stated himself, if he looks at his own image and the first reaction is ‘So what?’, he destroys it and does all over again differently until he gains the ‘wow’ effect.
 And, truly, his photomontages really do wow people.

 One more individual who devoted their career to specific photomontage and became respected around the world for the work is Laurence Demaison.
 She is primarily working with analog photography, exploring its technical possibilities.
 By experimenting with long exposures, flash, and the negative, Demaison question the limits of the medium by creating intriguing shots that show us how a camera can deceive a human eye.
 For over 22 years she has been creating self-portraits, but those shots are not about her, as she explains.
 The photographs she makes, Demaison calls the ‘paper phantoms’.
 There is a good reason for that, as the subject disappears and reveals a whole different world beyond the viewer’s imagination.